Food and Journeys®

 • Add the yeast mixture and olive oil.

-• Mix and knead until you get a smooth dough.
+• Mix and knead until you get a smooth dough — either by hand or with a stand mixer.

 • Form the Moroccan bread dough into a ball and place it in an oiled bowl.

-• Cover with a kitchen towel and set aside for 30 minutes.
+• Cover with a kitchen towel and set aside for thirty minutes.

 • Divide the khobz dough into two portions.

-• Rub your hands with olive oil, then form a ball for each part.
+• Rub your hands with more olive oil, then form a ball for each part.

-• Use your greased palm to flatten each dough, then keep pressing (or stretching) the dough to the sides to make it bigger (like making a pizza).
+• Place one portion on a parchment-lined tray and use your greased palm to flatten it.
+Keep pressing and stretching the dough to the sides to make it bigger (like making a pizza).

-• Sprinkle a bit of semolina flour on top, if available.
+• Sprinkle a bit of semolina or all-purpose flour on top.

-• Cover with the kitchen towel, and keep it tightly covered by tucking the edges of the towel under the tray.
+• Cover with plastic wrap, then a kitchen towel, and keep it tightly covered by tucking the towel's edges under the tray.

 • Uncover the dough and use a fork to prick some holes on top.

-• Place in the oven for 20 to 25 minutes or until it turns golden or you hear a hollow sound when tapping it.
+• Place the dough in the oven for 20 to 25 minutes — or until it turns golden and you hear a hollow sound when tapping it.

-• Remove your khobz from the oven and set aside to cool slightly.
+• Remove your khobz from the oven and set aside to cool slightly — then slice and serve!

 Notes

-• Cook’s Tip #1: Do not forget to grease your hands with olive oil when forming the loaves.
+• Cook’s Tip: Do not forget to grease your hands with olive oil when forming the loaves.
 It helps in giving that lovely golden color to every loaf of khobz.

 Nutrition